-November included a last minute get-away adventure to Bogotá, Colombia.
+November included a last-minute get-away adventure to Bogotá, Colombia.
 This is one of my new favourite places in the world.
 It is completely untainted by tourism and has no false façade presented to foreigners.
-I haven’t finished writing about Bogotá so there’s more posts on the way.
+I haven’t finished writing about Bogotá so there are more posts on the way.

 So, what’s next you ask?